-- Carry-on bags with wheels are a huge help for getting around in airports and it’s better to carry on your gear rather than check it.
+- Carry-on bags with wheels are a huge help for getting around in airports.

 - Once at your vacation spot, consider a backpack, a holster bag or some other easy way to move around with your gear.
 If it’s heavy and uncomfortable to carry, it becomes a ball and chain so give this a lot of thought.

 - Depending on where you are going, be street smart and try not to use a bag that announces to the world that you’ve got a camera.